VirtoCommerce/vc-platform/docs/user-guide/merchandise-management/products-catalog.md

 * inventory;
 * prices.

-Inventory and prices management are integrations from other modules - вЂњVirto Commerce InventoryвЂќ and вЂњVirto Commerce PricingвЂќ respectively.
+Inventory and prices management are integrations from other modules - `Virto Commerce Inventory` and `Virto Commerce Pricing` respectively.

 ## Variations